 - In the bowl of a stand mixer or in a large bowl with a hand mixer, cream together butter and sugar until light and fluffy, 2-3 minutes.

-- Fill cupcake tins with batter ¾ of the way to the top and then press a little chocolate peanut butter cup into the batter.
-Smooth batter over the top of the candy.
+- Fill cupcake tins about ¾ of the way to the top with batter.

-- Bake for 18-20 minutes, until cupcakes are beginning to turn golden around edges.
+- Bake for 18-20 minutes, until cupcakes are beginning to turn golden around edges and a toothpick inserted into the center comes out clean.
 Let cupcakes cool in pan for a few minutes before moving to rack to cool completely.

-- Once cupcakes are completely cool, frost with eggnog frosting and top with decorations and a little straw if desired.
+- Once cupcakes are completely cool, frost with eggnog frosting (I use a Wilton #1A pastry tip) and top with decorations and a little straw if desired.

 Eggnog Frosting